-ECMWF NWP model is used as default option for NWC/GEO software package, although many other NWP models have been used by NWC SAF users for its processing.
+ECMWF NWP model is used as default option for NWC/GEO software package, although many other NWP models have been used by NWCSAF users for the processing.

-• NWC/GEO-CT and CTTH output files for the processing region, for the image in which tracers are tracked, in \$SAFNWC/export/CT and \$SAFNWC/export/CTTH directories, in case "CCC height assignment method" is used.

-- NWC/GEO-CMIC output files for the processing region, for the image in which tracers are tracked, in \$SAFNWC/export/CMIC directory, in case the "microphysics correction" is used inside "CCC height assignment method". - NWC/GEO-CT output file for the processing region, for the image in which tracers are calculated, in \$SAFNWC/export/CT directory, in case the "Brightness temperature interpolation height assignment with Cloud products" is used.
+- NWC/GEO-CT and CTTH output files for the processing region, for the image in which tracers are tracked, in \$SAFNWC/export/CT and \$SAFNWC/export/CTTH directories, in case "CCC height assignment method" is used. - NWC/GEO-CMIC output file for the processing region, for the image in which tracers are tracked, in \$SAFNWC/export/CMIC directory, in case the "microphysics correction" is used inside "CCC height assignment method". - NWC/GEO-CT output file for the processing region, for the image in which tracers are calculated, in \$SAFNWC/export/CT directory, in case the "Brightness temperature interpolation height assignment with Clouds" is used.

-Of all these data, only MSG/HRIT, GOES-N/GVAR, Himawari-8/9/HSD or GOES-R/netCDF satellite data and the NWP temperature profiles are strictly needed for the running of NWC/GEO-HRW algorithm.
+Of all these data, only uncompressed satellite data (MSG/HRIT, GOES-N/GVAR, Himawari-8/9/HSD or Himawari-8/9/HRIT, or GOES-R/netCDF data), and the NWP temperature and NWP wind forecast profiles are strictly needed for the running of NWC/GEO-HRW.